Best Sydney Attractions For Babies, Toddlers And Preschoolers

 Feeds And Talks At Wild Life Sydney Zoo

-Sea-Side Stroller Tour: James Cameron's Challenging The Deep At Australian Maritime Museum
+Sea-Side Stroller Tour: On Sharks & Humanity At Australian Maritime Museum

-On Tuesday 24 July, hop on an educator-led Stroller Tour (suitable for newborns through to 18-month-year-olds) with like-minded parents at the Australian Maritime Museum.
-Here you'll stroll through and immerse yourselves in James Cameron's Under Sea exhibition, before chilling out with some baby play time in a sensory space.
+Hop on an educator-led Stroller Tour (suitable for newborns through to 18-month-year-olds) with like-minded parents at the Australian Maritime Museum.
+Here you'll stroll through and immerse yourselves in the latest exhibition before chilling out with some baby play time in a sensory space.
 Front packs, baby-slings and breastfeeding are more than welcome.
 Bookings essential, all the details here.

 The Refreshed Wiggles Exhibition At Powerhouse Museum